Basil Parasiris: Bail hearing

 Charged with first-degree murder, Parasiris stood for bail in front of Quebec Superior Court Justice Jean-Guy Boilard and represented by marquee Montreal lawyer, Frank Pappas.
 During his bail hearing, the judge focused on whether Parasiris was a community or flight risk.
 Witnesses who testified for Parasiris claimed that he was honest and peaceful man.
 The judge suggested that the warrant the police executed on Parasiris 's home did not constitute justifiable dynamic entry nor a predawn raid, and should have knocked prior to entering.

 During the bail hearings, Parasiris claimed that he intentionally fired his revolver at Sergeant Daniel Tesser under the impression that it was a robbery and that he did not recognize Tessier as a police officer until after he had fallen, as the word "Police" was on the back of the vest.
 After testimony from witnesses and from Parasiris, Justice Boilard came to the decision of allowing Basil to be given bail.
-No suspect in Canada had been released on bail for the charge of first-degree murder, according to Pappas.
+No suspect in Canada had been released on bail for the charge of first-degree murder of a police officer, according to Pappas.
 His conditions included abiding by a curfew, living with his parents, and having a sister and cousin post a $100,000 bond.

 According to media versions at the time of the shooting, the bullet that wounded Penny had been fired from a police weapon.
 Also, several rounds had been fired by the police into the children's bedroom.